-The first studies on the absorption and excretion of paraquat from the gastrointestinal tract were conducted by Daniel and Gage, (1966) in rats.
-Following a single oral dose of 4, 6 or 50 mg/kg [14C-methyl]paraquat dichloride most of the radioactivity was excreted within 48h.
-Occasionally some appeared in the faeces 3 and 4 days after dosing at the higher doses, with small amounts also in the urine.
-Between 6 and 14% of the dose was excreted in the urine over 48h when given as the dichloride salt, and 16-23% when given as the dimethylthiosulphate salt, the remainder being in the faeces.
-In contrast, when paraquat as either salt was given sc then the bulk of the radioactivity appeared in the urine within 24h of dosing, showing that paraquat is poorly absorbed across the gastrointestinal tract of the rat.
-Subsequent studies have extended and essentially confirmed these findings (Molnar and Hayes, 1971; Murray and Gibson, 1974; Lock and Ishmael, 1979; Chiu et al., 1988).
+The first studies on the absorption and excretion of paraquat from the gastrointestinal tract were conducted by Daniel and Gage (1966) in rats.
+Following a single oral dose of 4, 6, or 50 mg/kg [C-methyl] paraquat dichloride, most of the radioactivity was excreted within 48 h.
+Occasionally some appeared in the feces 3 and 4 days after dosing at the higher doses, with small amounts also in the urine.
+Between 6 and 14% of the dose was excreted in the urine over 48 h when given as the dichloride salt, and 16-23% when given as the dimethylthiosulphate salt, the remainder being in the feces.
+In contrast, when paraquat as either salt was given sc, the bulk of the radioactivity appeared in the urine within 24 h of dosing, showing that paraquat is poorly absorbed across the gastrointestinal tract of the rat.
+Subsequent studies have extended and essentially confirmed these findings (Chui et al., 1988; Lock and Ishmael, 1979; Molnar and Hayes, 1971; Murray and Gibson, 1974).

 The concentration of paraquat in the plasma following an oral dose to the rat is determined largely by the amount of paraquat present in the small intestine (Smith et al., 1974).
-Studies in the dog using tracer doses (129μg/kg) of [14C-methyl]paraquat support this, as peak plasma concentrations following oral dosing were observed at 75-90min (Figure 1), with about 46-

-66% of the dose absorbed, as judged by the amount excreted in the urine at 6h (Davies et al., 1977).
+Studies in the dog using tracer doses (129 $\mu$ g/kg) of [C-methyl]paraquat support this.
+Peak plasma concentrations following oral dosing were observed at 75-90 min (Fig. 70.2), with about 46-66% of the dose absorbed, as judged by the amount excreted in the urine at 6 h (Davies et al., 1977).
 Thus, the dog absorbs a greater percentage of an orally administered dose of paraquat than the rat, which is consistent with the greater susceptibility of the dog to paraquat by this route of administration.
-Pre-treatment of dogs with a drug that will block gastric emptying, delayed the peak plasma concentration by 3 to 6h, indicating that the stomach is not the major site of absorption (Bennett et al., 1976).
+Pretreatment of dogs with a drug that will block gastric emptying delayed the peak plasma concentration by 3 to 6 h, indicating that the stomach is not the major site of absorption (Bennett et al., 1976).